The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

-Very young ($<$10Myr) systems have rarely yielded successful exoplanet direct detections for several reasons.
+Detection of planets in very young ($<$10Myr) systems has the potential to inform where, when, and how planet formation occurs, but is notoriously difficult for several reasons.
 First, the nearest star forming regions are more distant ($d\ge140pc$) than the bulk of the directly imaged planet population.
-This increased distance means that host stars have higher apparent magnitudes, making natural guide star adaptive optics imaging (which relies on photons from the star for wavefront sensing) difficult, while laser guide star systems do not yet achieve the requisite contrasts at small angular separation.
-Distant systems also require higher angular resolution to image planetary systems on the most physically interesting ($\sim$10 AU, $<0\farcs1$) scales.
-Visible light adaptive optics imaging mitigates this difficulty somewhat, providing a resolution ($\sim\lambda$/D) advantage of approximately a factor of two over diffraction-limited NIR imaging.
+This increased distance means that host stars have higher apparent magnitudes, making natural guide star adaptive optics imaging (which relies on photons from the star for wavefront sensing) difficult, while laser guide star systems cannot yet achieve the requisite contrasts at small angular separation.
+Distant targets also require higher angular resolution to image the environs of these young stars on the scale of planetary systems ($\sim$10 au, $<0\farcs1$).
+Visible light adaptive optics imaging mitigates this difficulty somewhat, providing a resolution ($\sim\lambda$/D) advantage of approximately a factor of two over diffraction-limited near-infrared (NIR) imaging.

 In the field of protoplanet direct imaging, the most widely studied systems host so-called ``transitional" disks, with central cavities cleared of a majority of dusty disk material.
-The size scales of these cavities (tens of au) are evocative of planet formation, as they correspond roughly to the predicted sizes of exosolar systems \citep[e.g.][]{Dodson-Robinson2011}.
-Transitional disks are, however, morphologically complex, which presents a second obstacle to the direct detection of very young exoplanets embedded within them, namely the difficulty of unambiguously separating disk and planet signal.
+Large (tens of astronomical units) heavily dust-depleted transitional disk cavities are likely maintained by the presence of multiple orbiting planets in mean motion resonance whose Hill spheres overlap \citep{DodsonRobinson2011, Close2020} or by more disruptive eccentric or noncoplanar orbits of single companions \citep[e.g.][]{Price2018}. the outer environs of transitional disks are, however, morphologically complex.
+This presents a second obstacle to the direct detection of very young exoplanets embedded within them, namely the difficulty of unambiguously separating disk and planet signal.